-The Master of Public Health Program offers a curriculum leading to the Master of Public Health (MPH) degree on behalf of a university-wide collaboration involving the Schools of Arts and Sciences, Business (Wharton), Dental Medicine, Education, Nursing, Social Work, Veterinary Medicine, and Perelman School of Medicine.
-Both core and elective courses in this program are generally open to graduate students throughout the University with the exception of PUBH 508 Capstone Seminar.
+The Master of Public Health program offers a curriculum leading to the Master of Public Health (MPH) degree on behalf of a university-wide collaboration involving the Schools of Arts and Sciences, Business (Wharton), Dental Medicine, Education, Nursing, Social Work, Veterinary Medicine, and Perelman School of Medicine.
+Both core and elective courses in this program are generally open to graduate students throughout the University with some exceptions.
 The public health course offerings are listed below.

-PUBH 507 Public Health Ethics, Policy, and Law.
-Noonan, Anderson.
+PUBH 507 Public Health Law and Ethics.
 Taking the right actions to protect and improve the public’s health must be done in a societal context that defines what is legal, ethical, and good policy.
 This course introduces key concepts of legal, ethical, and policy analysis as applied to public health activities and initiatives.
 It demonstrates using current examples how these factors empower, guide, and constrain public health decision-making and actions.

 PUBH 508 & 509 Capstone Seminar.
 (MPH students only) The Capstone is a culminating experience required for graduation in the Master of Public Health Program where MPH students apply their knowledge and skills to public health problems in a chosen area of interest under the guidance of a Capstone Mentor.
 All MPH Faculty and the majority of CPHI Fellows may be selected by an MPH student as a Capstone Mentor.
 Capstone Seminar instructors will assist each MPH student in the identification of an appropriate Capstone Mentor.
 Throughout 2 seminars, MPH students will engage their peers in scholarly discussion, drawing from relevant scientific literature and public health experience in order to begin to develop a common grounding and identity as public health professionals.